 Please contact us for rates, as they may vary.

-25) What is the difference between traditional and simplified Chinese?
+23) What is the difference between Traditional and Simplified Chinese?

 Traditional Chinese is used in Taiwan, Hong Kong, Malaysia and by the large Chinese-speaking communities worldwide in the USA, Canada, Europe, South America, South East of Asia etc…

 Two written forms: Traditional and Simplified Chinese